microsoft/openvmm/Guide/src/user_guide/openhcl.md

 partition, the "paravisor" model enables a VMM to provide virtualization services from _within_ the guest partition itself.

-It can be considered a form of "virtual firmware", running at a privilege level above the primary guest OS, but below the host.
+It can be considered a form of "virtual firmware", running at a higher privilege level than the primary guest OS.

 Paravisors are quite exciting, as they enable a wide variety of useful and novel virtualization scenarios!
 For example: at Microsoft, OpenHCL plays a key role in